-1. Older people have the right to live with dignity and safety free from abuse and neglect and free from discrimination and negative stereotyping and common myths associated with the ageing process.
+1. Older people have the right to live with dignity and safety free from abuse and neglect, and free from discrimination, negative stereotyping and common myths associated with the ageing process.

 2. The skills and life experiences of older people benefit the whole community.

-3. Older people have the right to participate equally in the social, economic and political aspects of life without discrimination and to maintain their independence to whatever degree they feel safe and for there to be mechanisms in place to facilitate their full participation in community life.
+3. Older people have the right to participate equally in the social, economic and political aspects of life without discrimination, and to maintain their independence to whatever degree they feel safe.
+There should be mechanisms in place to facilitate their full participation in community life.

-4. All older Australian are entitled to a liveable income and appropriate concessions.
+4. All older Australians are entitled to a liveable income and appropriate concessions.

-6. Access to high quality, appropriate health, and aged care services should be on the basis of need, and not on the ability to pay or on geographical location, and should be delivered with extensive consultation with older people and their representative organisations.
+6. Access to high quality, appropriate health and aged care services should be on the basis of need, and not on the ability to pay or on geographical location, and should be delivered after extensive consultation with older people and their representative organisations.

 8. The primary object of residential care for older people is to provide a high standard of care rather than return high profits to shareholders or owners of facilities.

-9. There must be better coordination of government and agency services and improved delivery of information to older people on the services available to them.
+9. There must be better coordination of government and agency services, and improved delivery of information to older people about the services available to them.

-10. There is a need for governments to carry out long term planning based on appropriate consultation with and needs analyses of older people so as to provide adequate, appropriate and timely services across all regions of NSW, taking into account the persities of cultures and needs in the community.
+10. Governments must carry out long term planning based on needs analysis and appropriate consultation with older people so as to provide adequate, appropriate and timely services across all regions of NSW, taking into account the diversity of cultures and needs in the community.
 Such services should meet the health, housing, supplementary care and social wellbeing of older people.

-11. There must be adequate, appropriate consultation with Aboriginal and Torres Strait Islander peoples and culturally and linguistically diverse communities so that the full range of services can be delivered in a culturally appropriate manner.
+11. There must be adequate, appropriate consultation with First Nations peoples and culturally and linguistically diverse communities so that the full range of services can be delivered in a culturally appropriate manner.

-12. Move all forms of Australian residential care to a model that allows for partner placement in medium and high care facilities.
+12. All forms of Australian residential care should be moved to a model that allows for partner placement in medium and high care facilities.

-13. That there be universal and comprehensive access to aged care services for LGBTIQA+ elders, so as to address discrimination in the sector particularly noting religious exemptions to discrimination.
+13. In universal and comprehensive access to aged care services for LGBTIQA+ elders, so as to address discrimination in the sector, particularly noting religious exemptions to discrimination.